SoEasy Travel Insurance Blog

 Q. When is the hot season in Thailand?

-The hot season in Thailand typically runs from March to May, bringing sunny weather, tropical sunshine, and sunny skies.
+This season in Thailand typically runs from March to May, bringing sunny weather, tropical sunshine, and sunny skies.
 This is considered a peak season for travelers who want good weather for Thailand trips, island hopping, and enjoying Thailand’s beaches.

 Q. How does the rainy season differ from the hot season?